argoproj/argo-workflows/docs/running-at-massive-scale.md

 installing Argo.
 Create pods at the rate you expect that it'll be created in production.
 Make sure Kubernetes can keep up with requests to delete pods at the same rate.

-You'll need to to GC data quickly.
+You'll need to GC data quickly.
 The less data that Kubernetes and Argo deal with, the less work they need to do.
 Use pod GC and workflow GC to achieve this.

 ## Overwhelmed Kubernetes API